 After my visit to the fair I headed for a walk, I made a stop at the famous cable car of Barranco, one of the symbols of this district, and took a couple of pictures for you.
 If you visit Lima don’t miss to see Barranco, is one the best postcards from this district you can take home with you.

-Learn more about our tours in Lima by clicking below
+Learn more about our tours in Lima and Peru starting by clicking below